HeartlandTranspersonalAlliance/pskc-site/_posts/2025-12-08-gas-station-drug-ordinance.md

 **In real terms, this means:**

-- A clerk who unknowingly continues selling kratom or Delta-8 gummies for a week could face **over three months in jail**
+- A clerk who unknowingly continues selling kratom or Delta-8 gummies for a week **would face over three months in jail**
-- A small business owner could be **incarcerated longer than some violent offenders** for conduct involving products that remain legal at the state level
+- A small business owner **would be incarcerated longer than some violent offenders** for conduct involving products that remain legal at the state level

 PSKC calls these penalties cruel, wasteful, and out of proportion.